bovirus/adbtools2/README.md

 sig_verify $file 2> /dev/null
 ret_code=0
 ```
+`sig_verify` is the executable used to check that the firmware file has been
+digitally signed with the supplier's private key.
+The public key is embedded in
-  this means that an unsigned firmware will be treated as a signed
+this executable file.
+This modification means that an unsigned firmware will
-  firmware
+be treated as a signed one.

 * execute the `mount --bind` command to temporary "replace"
   /usr/sbin/upgrade.sh and temporary (until reboot) allow an upgrade